top of page

 • 3 min read

-Back in 2005 when the City of Tacoma set out to widen Alaska Street, the goal seemed straightforward: accommodate a new middle school, a new fire station, and increased traffic demand.
+Back in 2005, when the City of Tacoma set out to widen Alaska Street, the goal seemed straightforward: accommodate a new middle school, a new fire station, and increased traffic demand.
+The reality was anything but simple.

 To meet AASHTO roadway standards, the city needed to cut into a hillside and construct a retaining wall.
 At the top of that hillside sat a 100-year-old home — and three heirloom Italian olive trees planted by the homeowner’s grandfather.

 The homeowner made it clear: not one inch of his property would be disturbed.
+That’s where the engineering challenge began.

 The Situation